+If you're using curly human hair extensions, you can still air dry in the winter—just be sure to leave your curly extension wefts on a flat surface (on a microfiber towel is a great idea!).
+You can also use a diffuser to speed up the process of drying your curly clip-in hair extensions.
+First lay them flat and gently let your diffuser rise and fall.
 Using some gorgeous Bebonia curly extensions?
-You can still air dry in the winter - just be sure to leave the wefts on a flat surface without anything disturbing them so that the curls don’t flatten out.
-Or use a diffuser to speed up the process, first lay them flat and gently let your diffuser rise and fall.

 Warm temperatures are great for sealing the hair cuticle and helping to reinforce a beautiful curl shape.
 But alternating heat is a must to keep your curls healthy and to really know where you are in the drying process.

 Pro tip: Never use the hot setting on your blow dryer.
 This is a luxury afforded only to our straight haired sisters, and will fry your curls.
 Stick to the warm or cool options curl friends.
 Same goes for your curly extensions!

 Wishing you could multitask while your curls take their sweet time to dry?
 It might be worth investing in a hooded dryer.
 Hooded dryers allow your hair to go straight from wash to dry in record time.
 Not to mention they’re great for deep conditioning at home, and can even be placed over your curly hair extensions to make the drying process totally hands free.

 We hope you’re ready to take those curls out into the world!
 Did we miss any curly drying tips?
 Let us know in the comments.